Frequently Asked Questions

 How is this expansion being paid for?

 The Unified Government of Kansas City, Kansas/Wyandotte County (UG) has demonstrated how much they value creating access to healthy food by mitigating our financial risks.
-They will pay for all of the estimated $6 million construction.
+They will fund all of the estimated $6 million equipment, fixtures and furnishings with proceeds from the sale of the Hilton Garden Inn.
+The co-op will pay property taxes and utilities.

 Who are the decision-makers?
 Do the member-owners have to vote on this?

 The board of directors, elected by the co-op’s owners, decided to allow the general manager to pursue the project.
-The board has the final say on the binding management agreement, which is still in negotiations.
+More information on the co-op’s board and how they operate can be found at www.themerc.coop/board.

 How soon would the store open?